-In this tutorial, I will present about creating a custom dropdown box which has list of options with checkboxes.
-In this custom UI field, multi-select option is also available.
+In this tutorial, I will present about creating a custom dropdown box that has a list of options with checkboxes.
+In this custom UI field, the multi-select option is also available.

-I have managed to develop this with just few lines of code by using jQuery functions like toggle(), show() and hide().
+I have managed to develop this with just a few lines of code by using jQuery functions like toggle(), show(), and hide().

 In this example, I have used jQuery to toggle the dropdown.
-Each option contains checkbox and the caption.
+Each option contains a checkbox and a caption.
 On clicking the checkbox or its caption, the option item is selected.
-The selected options are displayed in the browser when the user submitting the form.
+The selected options are displayed in the browser when the user submits the form.

-In a previous tutorial, we have seen how to post values selected from a checkbox combo to PHP.
+In a previous tutorial, we saw how to post values selected from a checkbox combo to PHP.

-I have options header and options list container in this HTML.
-Initially the options list are hidden and its display is toggled on clicking options header element.
+I have an options header and options list container in this HTML.
+Initially, the options list is hidden, and its display is toggled on clicking the options header element.

 <div id="checkbox-dropdown-container">